Joako360/osm2city/doc/manual/how_it_works.rst

 Land-use Handling
 -----------------

 Land-use processing is a bit intricate, because OSM data is often insufficient or even lacking.
-Also for building heuristics it is necessary to have some idea about whether a built-up area is close to a centre and/or the type of area (e.g. village vs. town).
+Also for building heuristics it is necessary to have some idea about whether a built-up area is close to a centre and/or the type of settlement (e.g. village vs. town).

 To understand the following it is important to first read chapter about :ref:`Land-use <chapter-parameters-landuse-label>` parameters.

 Once the land-use zone for built-up areas are read from OSM and/or generated (called "building_zones" in the code), lit areas are created by buffering all building zones and then merging as far as possible.
 These lit areas are not only used to determine, which streets should be lit, but are also used as a settlement clusters for cities and towns.

 Only settlement areas tagged in OSM with ``place=city`` or ``place=town`` are considered for further processing of built-up areas, where apartments etc. exist.
 This is because the rural types are used as default, ``place=farm`` is treated specially and values for ``place`` like ``quarter``, ``suburb``, ``neighbourhood`` do not provide extra information.
-For ``city`` and ``town`` feature types Node, Way and Relation are read from OSM, however Way and Relation are reduced to a node by using the area's centroid.
+For ``city`` and ``town`` feature types Node, Way and Relation are read from OSM for ``key=place``, however Way and Relation are reduced to a node by using the area's centroid.
 Note that a pre-requisite for this to work is that the mapping in OSM has been done as instructed in `Key Place`_.

 In a first step all city or town places are linked to lit areas extended with specific water areas [#water]_.
 Then the zones are split into city_block objects, i.e. areas surrounded by streets — some of the polygons will be real city blocks, others will be border areas (the "city" part is not really true here - even a hamlet could in osm2city get divided into several city_blocks).
 The city blocks take over the land-use type (type can be ``non-osm`` if generated and therefore without real meaning).